sunflora/CarND-MPC-Project/src/README.md

 * delta: The current steering angle
 * a: The current acceleration (throttle)

-The control inputs:
+The control inputs are:

 * delta: steering angle
 * a: acceleration (throttle)

-Update equation:
+Here is the update equation:

 * Xt1 = Xt + Vt * cos(psi) * dt
 * Yt1 = Yt + Vt * sin(psi) * dt